geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 ---
 layout: post
 title: 6 dev and operations factors to consider for software scalability to meet high demands
 date: 2020-12-07T20:15:25.000+11:00
 comments: true
 tags:
 - Software Engineering
 cover: "/images/software-scalability/01software-scalability.jpg"
-pagetitle: "Software scalability: 6 dev and operations factors to consider for meeting high demands"
+pagetitle: 'Software scalability: 6 dev and operations factors to consider for meeting high demands'
 description: Software scalability is an interesting issue to have.
-Read this 2500+ post to know dev and ops aspects to focus on to achieve scalable software.
+Read this 2500+ words post to know dev and ops aspects to focus on for achieving scalable software.
 keywords: sofware scalability, scalable software, high scalability, scaling system, scalable software architecture, highly scalable

 ---
 Software scalability is an interesting issue to have.
 Making software scalable consists of multiple factors, we discuss some dev (code) related and a few operations (platforms) associated aspects in this blog post.